Best Practice: Efficiently Ingesting Kafka Data Using Pipe

 Monitoring Output Tables

-In our earlier work, we added the __kafka_timestamp__ field to the Pipe's output table ods_commit_log.
+Earlier, we added the __kafka_timestamp__ field to the Pipe's output table ods_commit_log.
 You can use this field combined with Studio's data quality features for end-to-end latency monitoring, expressed as: